 - 2 tbsp agave syrup

 - Preheat the oven to 180ºC / 350ºF.

-- First, let's make the frangipane filling: in a large bowl, cream the brown sugar, vanilla sugar, almond creaqm and vegetable oil until smooth and fluffy.
+- First, let's make the frangipane filling: in a large bowl, cream the brown sugar, vanilla sugar, almond cream and apple sauce until smooth and fluffy.
 Scrape down the sides of the bowl with a spatula.
 Then gently incorporate the cornstarch, almond flour and almond extract and mix again until well incorporated.

 - You can just leave this mixture in the fridge until later, or put this in a piping bag and keep in the fridge to firm up a bit while we prepare the puff pastry base.

 - Roll out the chilled puff pastry and use a fork to prick the base.
 Use the lid from a big pot to get a perfect round shape, and using a sharp knife trim the excess pastry off.